samrayner/ColorAssetCatalog/README.md

 ## Notes

 - Copying `Colors.xcassets` to your app's Resources directory bypasses Apple's optimisations around Asset Catalogs.
 Think carefully whether this solution is right for you.
-- You can name your `.xcassets` file something else: declare `ColorAssetCatalog.shared.catalogName = "OtherName"` before using `UIColor(asset:)`.
+- You can name your `.xcassets` file something else: declare `ColorAssetManager.shared.catalogName = "OtherName"` before using `UIColor(asset:)`.
 - On iOS 11+, `UIColor(asset:)` just calls the native `UIColor(named:)`.
 - By default, colors are lazily loaded to avoid re-parsing the asset JSON on subsequent use.
 Cached colors are released if the app receives a memory warning.
-- You can disable in-memory caching of colors using `ColorAssetCatalog.shared.cachingEnabled = false`.
+- You can disable in-memory caching of colors using `ColorAssetManager.shared.cachingEnabled = false`.
 - Device-specific colors are supported except _Watch_ and _Mac_.
 You can toggle them for the Color Set in the Inspector.
 - If P3 (wide color gamut) colors are provided they are given preference whether or not the device has a P3 display.
 Please tweet [@samrayner][tw] if you know of a way to detect whether a device has a P3 display at run-time.